 Product Hunt analysis

-About one-third of the products featured in 2013-2016 are dead now (i.e., a product’s website isn’t accessible).
-Even ≈8% of the recently featured products in 2019 are dead.
+About one-third of the products featured in 2013–2016 are now dead (i.e., their websites are no longer accessible).
+Even ≈8% of the recently featured products in 2019 are already gone.

 Top products